 IIn order to reduce conflict, wildlife habitat must be strategically protected, and is an increasingly urgent program focus for Big Life.

-Our habitat programs fall into two main categories.
+Our habitat programs fall into three main categories.

 Click through for more information on each: